 - Click on Authorization

-- Select Type based on your need , here I am selecting it as a Basic Auth to pass user ID & Password, which I got from the previous request upon passing the POST request as shown below…
+- Select Type based on your need, here I am selecting it as a Basic Auth to pass the user ID & Password, which I got from the previous request upon passing the POST request as shown below…

 This is how I learned about POST requests.

-Here, will share a bit of info of DELETE request :
+Here, will share a bit of info about the DELETE request :